Add to favourites

 is a must DURING your stay in Angoulême!

-Farmers, market gardeners, craftsmen and chefs welcome you under a huge hall, classified as a historic monument since 1993.
-Built in the XNUMXth century in the style of the Baltard Parisian pavilions with new materials from industry.
-Cast iron, glass, and iron are just a few.
+Farmers, market gardeners, artisans and chefs welcome you under a huge hall, classified as a historical monument since 1993.
+Built in the 19th century in the style of the Parisian Baltard pavilions with new materials from industry.
+Cast iron, glass, and iron are just a few of them.

 This beautiful architecture presents a careful decor.
 Glazed briquettes, sculpted clocks, zinc frieze decorated with the city's coat of arms; but also earthenware bearing the monograms of the City of Angoulême, foliage capitals of cast iron columns...